 What can patient advocates do?

 - Speak up.
-Look up how the hospital scores on patient safety measures, and raise any concerns with the care team.
 Talk to the doctor and care team about all questions you have.
 It is okay to ask them what they are doing to protect your loved one.

 - If your loved one has a central line catheter or urinary catheter, ask each day if it is necessary.
 Leaving a catheter in place too long increases the chances of getting an infection.
 Let your doctor or nurse know immediately if the area around the central line becomes sore or red, or if the bandage falls off or looks wet or dirty.